eddie-energy/architecture/arc42/aiida/architectural-decisions/architectural-decisions.md

 Alternatives include point-to-point communication, e.g., using CoAP or HTTP, which can be resource-intensive when running at scale.

-## Using EMQX IAM for user management
+## Using EMQX IAM for User Management

 ### Context